 Tourism

-Eritrea has unrealized tourism promise with breathtaking scenery, historic ruins, and UNESCO World Heritage sites, including the city of Asmara.
+Eritrea has an unrealised tourism promise with breathtaking scenery, historic ruins, and UNESCO World Heritage sites, including the city of Asmara.

 Transportation

 Gradually, infrastructure is getting better, and roads link ports and big cities.
-A popular tourist attraction developed during Italian colonization is the Massawa-Asmara Railway.
+A popular tourist attraction developed during Italian colonisation is the Massawa-Asmara Railway.

 Demographics